 Place of birth: Buikwe, Uganda

 What do you want to be when you grow up?
-I want to become a driver
+I want to become an Engineer.

 What is your favorite food?
 Chips and chicken